Abstract bivariant Cuntz semigroups: Preliminaries

 The index set $I:=\{(n,i)\mid 1\leq n, 1\leq i\leq 2^n-1\}$ can be totally ordered by setting $(n,i)\leq (m,j)$ provided $i2^{-n}\leq j2^{-m}$.
 It now follows from the construction above that $a^{(n)}_i\prec a^{(m)}_j$ whenever $(n,i)\leq (m,j)$.

 The set $I$ is order-isomorphic to the dyadic rationals in $(0,1)$.
 In fact, $I$ is a countably infinite, totally ordered, dense set with no minimal nor maximal element.
-(Here, dense means that whenever $x<y$ in $I$ there exists $z\in I$ such that $x<z<y$.)
+(Here, dense means that whenever $x<y$ in $I$ there exists $z\in I$ with $x<z<y$.)
 By a classical result of G. Cantor (see, for example, \cite[Theorem~27]{Roi90}), there is only one such set, up to order-isomorphism.
-We can therefore choose an order-preserving bijection $\psi\colon I\to (0,1)\cap \QQ$ and, setting $a_\lambda=a^{(n)}_i$ whenever $\psi((n,i))=\lambda$, the desired conclusion follows. \end{proof}
+We can therefore choose an order-isomorphism $\psi\colon I\to (0,1)\cap \QQ$ and set $a_\lambda=a^{(n)}_i$ whenever $\psi((n,i))=\lambda$. \end{proof}